 A student shall not have reached the age of 19 by August 1 of the school year in which the student wishes to compete.

 The student shall be officially enrolled as required by Virginia school laws and be a regular bona fide student as defined by the VHSL.
-A regular student is considered a full-time student who is in regular attendance and carries a schedule of subjects which, if successfully completed, will render the student scholastically eligible for the ensuing semester.
+A regular student is considered a full-time student who is in regular attendance and carries a schedule of subjects that, if successfully completed, will render the student scholastically eligible for the ensuing semester.
 The student shall have been regularly enrolled no later than the 15th day of the semester.

 The student shall not have been enrolled in the last four years of high school for a period of more than eight consecutive semesters, beginning with the semester in which the student was enrolled for the first time in the ninth grade.
 The eight consecutive semesters shall be counted continuously from that point, regardless of whether or not the student remains continuously enrolled in school.